Mentor-Ntech/celo-africa-dao/README.md

 ## Contributing

+- Comment under an issue you want to be assigned to
+- Create a New branch from `staging` with your name and the feature you are working on. for example `Khadeejah/hero-section`
+- Make sure you do a rebase or pull before making your pull request back to `staging`
+- On your pull request, make a refrence of the isssue you just worked on

 Contributions to this repository can be made via pull requests on GitHub to the Staging Branch.
 When opening a PR, please tag [@Khadeeejah](https://github.com/Khadeeejah)